human-conditions/yodrew.github.io-original/_pages/darkroom-retreat.md

 #### elements

-Here I make natural observations of the psyche and darkness; show how hygiene applies to them; and reveal the secret of exactly why hygienic darkroom retreating works.
+My observations about the psyche and darkness follow.
+I show how hygiene applies to them.
+I explain the secret of why it works.

 ##### psyche

-Shelton reviews hygienic ideas about the psyche: "Graham pointed out that the 'vital instincts' behaved as though directed by intelligence.
-Tilden held that physiology is 'organized psychology.'"[^1] And here is Shelton's own unsentimental view: "The conscious functions of the body serve primarily to protect and provide the needs of the subconscious functions."[^2] This means consciousness is not an end in itself.
+Shelton reviewed hygienic ideas about the psyche.
+"Graham pointed out that the 'vital instincts' behaved as though directed by intelligence.
+Tilden held that physiology is 'organized psychology.'"[^1]

+Shelton's own unsentimental view is: "The conscious functions of the body serve primarily to protect and provide the needs of the subconscious functions."[^2] This means consciousness is not an end in itself.
 It serves a biological function.
 Hygiene views consciousness as primarily autonomic (unconscious), secondarily volitional (conscious).

 Furthermore, the psyche is the _primary_ system in the human organism.
 "Consciousness---for those living organisms which possess it---is the basic means of survival," said philosopher, Ayn Rand, in her _meta-ethics_[^3].
 Whatever affects the psyche hugely affects the rest of the organism, whether for good or ill.